edbertocampo/Analytics-Techniques-and-Tools-Proposal-/README.md

 ## Methods
 Understanding climate and its variability is the first step toward figuring out what factors influence the climate system's mean state, evolution, and future changes.
-To identify general patterns in the data, we used Exploratory Data Analysis (EDA).

 ## Expected Output